jy2671/item-catalog/README.md

 * SQLAchemy
 * SQLite
 * OAuth 2.0
-* Google SignIn
+* Google Sign-in API

 ### Features
-* Authentication and Authorization
+* HTML - the structure of the pages
+* CSS - the style of the pages
+* Python/Flask backend
    * Full CRUD support using SQLAlchemy and Flask
    * JSON endpoints
-* Implement OAuth2.0 using Google Sign-in API
+   * Implement OAuth2.0 using Google Sign-in API for Authentication and Authorization
-### Project Structure

-* ??????
-*
+* Database - SQLite to store and organize the information

 ### Run the project
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1).
 * Download and install [Vagrant](https://www.vagrantup.com/downloads.html).
-* Download or clone the VM configuration file option 1: download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)
+* Download or clone the VM configuration file

+   option 1: download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip)

    option 2: use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.